-It seems as if minimum wage is on the rise across the country.
-But with so many changing laws on the federal, state and local levels, it can get confusing about what’s actually happening where you live and work.
+Minimum wage increases are gaining in popularity across the country.
+But with so many changing laws on the federal, state, and local levels, what’s actually happening where you live and work can get confusing.

-We’ve got you covered on what’s happening next in Delaware and what you need to do as a small business owner to be prepared.
+We’ve got you covered on what’s happening next with the Delaware minimum wage and what you need to do as a small business owner to be prepared.

 What is the minimum wage in Delaware?

 The Delaware minimum wage is increasing to $11.75 an hour on Jan.
 1, 2023, $4.50 higher than the federal minimum wage.
 Effective December 29, 2021, there is no longer a training or youth wage.
 Employers in the State of Delaware must pay employees, including youth (14-17 years old), at least the state’s minimum wage.
 For employees who receive tips in Delaware, minimum wage is $2.23.

 Payroll processing trusted by thousands.

 In late July 2021, Delaware Gov. John Carney signed a bill that will progressively raise the state standard minimum wage from $10.50 on January 1, 2022 an hour to $15 by January 1, 2025.

 |$11.75||January 1, 2023|

 |$15.00||January 1, 2025|

 How should small business owners prepare for changes to the minimum wage?